Data protection (regulation and act)

 These will ensure the protection of the data and the mitigation of fines under the GDPR.
 Once all procedures for the pillars of risk are written, you will be able to leverage the ISO27001 framework and established an Enterprise Risk Management (ERM) inclusion for the board.

 Complete your Privacy Impact Assessments (PIA), which will define the ‘Value’ of the personal data your holding.

 Integrate the PIAs into a Data Protection Impact Assessment (DPIA), which will help define the overall risks and the assignment of Controls / Procedures.

-GDPR will not stop at May 2018, your work will continue onwards after May 2018.
-It would be right to raise the budgeting challenge for post-May, as this may require administrative procedures, which supports your onwards business as usual needs.
+GDPR continues onwards after May 2018.
+It would be right to continue to raise the budgeting challenge, as this may require administrative procedures, which supports your onwards business as usual needs.

 Key risks in terms of resource relate especially to your supply chain and regional offices.
 The work involved in reviewing supplier agreements and ensuring the security of your data once it has been shared, will be extensive.